Quack842/quacks-coin-divider/README.md

 ## Why "Quack's Coin Divider"?

 What's with the name? <br>
 I like to believe that I'm an avid gamer, and in all the games a play, my username (Gamer's Tag) is always 'Quack', and I thought that because I'm creating the site that involves gaming...
 It only seemed fitting.
-Also because the application is designed to divide the entered coins, that's where the 'coin divider' part of the name comes in.
+Also, because the application is designed to divide the entered coins, that's where the 'coin divider' part of the name comes in.

 The Application can be viewed live by [clicking on this link!](https://quack842.github.io/quacks-coin-divider/)